quicklyco/android-sdk-examples/ZowdowDirectApiExample/README.md

 https://u1.quick1y.com/v1/
 ```

-By the way, all API endpoints constants are available in `network/ApiBaseUrls` interface.
+All API endpoints constants are available in `network/ApiBaseUrls` interface.

 **Consuming Unified API**

 The example of network call to Unified API may be found in `HomeDemoActivity` class.

 This method retrieves suggestions response and converts its' contents into
-the list full of cards with the parameters we need to render cards in the suggestions' carousels (lists).
+the list full of cards with the parameters we need to render cards in the suggestion carousels (lists).
 If the server response is successful we are switching to the UI thread and passing retrieved and processed suggestions
 into suggestions list view's adapter.